Spicy Orange Quinoa

 - In a large saucepan, bring broth, orange juice, cayenne and saffron to a boil.
 Add quinoa.
 Reduce heat; simmer, covered, 12-15 minutes or until liquid is absorbed.
 Remove from heat; fluff with a fork.

 - Meanwhile, in a Dutch oven, heat oil and buttery spread over medium-high heat.
 Add onion, mushrooms, 1/2 cup nuts and bay leaves; cook and stir until onion is tender.
 Add mixed vegetables, garlic and reserved serrano pepper; cook 4-5 minutes longer.
-Stir in orange, lemon juice, peels, pepper and salt.
+Stir in orange, lemon juice, zest, pepper and salt.

 - Gently stir quinoa into vegetable mixture; discard bay leaves.
 Sprinkle with remaining Brazil nuts.
-Yield: 4 servings.